Raven-biosciences/chemX_docs/docs/tutorial.md

 If you don’t have in-house screening libraries of interest it is worth having a look at the [ZINC](https://cartblanche22.docking.org/) or [EnamineReal](https://enamine.net/compound-collections/real-compounds/real-database) databases.
 Especially ZINC is very handy, as you can download molecule libraries of lead-like molecules or other curated subsets and filter on compound purchasability.

-**To apply a model, simply navigate to the model you want to use or the screening library you want to use it on and click *Screen with Favorite Model* in the *Actions* panel on the right.
+**To apply a model, simply navigate to the model you want to use or the screening library you want to use it on and click *Screen with Favorite Model* in the Workflow panel on the right.
 When the screening is complete, you can find the predictions at *Screening Libraries > YourLibraryName* and go to *Predicted Parameters* in the top bar and clicking the name of the screening task in the list.
 This will bring you to the below view.**

 ![](./assets/ScreeningLibDetailedView.png)